shalusam07/FMCG-Supply-Chain-Management-Project/README.md

 Evaluation The performance of the regression models is assessed using appropriate evaluation metrics.
 This step helps determine which model is the most effective in optimizing the supply chain.

+# Conclusion
-Conclusion In conclusion, this project aims to enhance supply chain management through supervised regression analysis.
+This project aims to enhance supply chain management through supervised regression analysis.
 By leveraging the power of data preprocessing, feature engineering, and regression modeling, we can uncover valuable insights and improve the efficiency of the supply chain.
 The project's findings and models will have practical applications in real-world supply chain optimization.